First published August 3, 2015

-Mad props trying to find ANYTHING in Lake Forest after dark beside deer and frat boys.
+Mad props for trying to find ANYTHING in Lake Forest after dark besides deer and rich people.

 They gave up and went home, John Hughes-less.

 No one should ever go home John Hughes-less.

 You could go to IMDB, Google and a plethora of other movie fan pages to find the information I am providing, but that takes a significant amount of time and effort, especially if you are in the car traveling about the Chicago area.

 So without further ado, I present to you my guide to the Chicago area John Hughes movie tour!